CassandraB670/holbertonschool-low_level_programming/hello_world/README.md

 		The output file should be named the same as the C file, but with the extension .s instead of .c.
 			Example: if the C file is main.c, the output file should be main.s

+Task 3 - file 3-name
+	Write a script that compiles a C file and creates an executable named cisfun.

+		The C file name will be saved in the variable $CFILE